Lebowski89/blog/content/roles.md

 ```

-In both cases, an existing mariadb/postgres database instance is up and accepting connections, and all relevant database login details are stored in `group_vars/vault` prior to running these tasks.
+Both cases require an existing mariadb/postgres database instance that is up and accepting connections, with all relevant database login details stored in `group_vars/vault`.
 I deploy my databases via docker, but it doesn't matter if you installed via a different method.
 Also, since these are ansible module tasks, and are not part of your docker network, they rely on your machine ip (gathered in pre-tasks) and host port.

-Once the database is created, sometimes, depending on the services, additional database tasks will be required.
+Once the database is created, depending on the services, additional database tasks will be required.
 These usually revolve around adding your database details to the service config.
 For me, I prefer defining the database details via the services docker environmental variables, but sometimes this isn't possible.
 Sometimes I prefer editing the config, which is the case with my arrs stack:

-1. After creating the database, I use the `ansible.builtin.include_tasks` to include some common postgres config tasks contained in my `arrs/tasks/sub_tasks` folder:
+1. I use the `ansible.builtin.include_tasks` to include some common postgres config tasks contained in my `arrs/tasks/sub_tasks` folder:

 ```yaml